matthew-brett/pydagogue/installing_scripts.rst

     import sys
     print("Python starts at " + sys.prefix)

-Again, disutils has modified the Python path in the shebang line.
+Again, distutils has modified the Python path in the shebang line.
 But this time, the shebang is useless, because::

     (venv) C:\repos\myscripter>myscript